 Students who apply during Phase I will be asked to rank their schools and programs.
 Students will be placed in individual lotteries for each school/program they apply for.
 If a student is offered a seat at their first choice, then all the additional choices will drop from their list.
-If they are offered a seat at their third choice and are placed on the waiting list for school/program #1 and #2 they can accept the seat at their third choice and remain on the waiting list for their first and second choice.
+If they are offered a seat at their third choice and are placed on the waiting list for school/program #1 and #2 they can accept the seat at their third choice and remain on the waiting list for their first and second choice until HISD retires all waiting lists.